RRHF: Rank Responses to Align Language Models with Human Feedback without tears: Experiments

 \paragraph{Accuracy as a Reward Model} Since our trained model can also be viewed as a reward model to score responses by $p_i$.
 We test our model on the dataset used for training \texttt{Dahoas/gptj-rm-static}.
-The accuracy is computed by counting the percentage of the reward scores of good responses that are higher than the reward scores of bad responses and list in Table~\ref{tab:rw}. \texttt{Dahoas/gptj-rm-static} achieves $68.49\%$ on the test set.
+The accuracy is computed by counting the percentage of the reward scores of good responses that are higher than the reward scores of bad responses using $p_i$ (except \texttt{Dahoas/gptj-rm-static}) and list in Table~\ref{tab:rw}.

+\texttt{Dahoas/gptj-rm-static} achieves $68.49\%$ on the test set.
 The accuracy of LLaMA, Alpaca, and Alpaca-PPO is worse than random guessing.
-Our model Alpaca-\name\textsubscript{DP} trained by \texttt{Dahoas/gptj-rm-static} can achieve $61.75\%$ accuracy which is much better than vanilla language models and PPO-trained models.
-As our model learns from the proxy reward model rather than the training dataset of the reward dataset, it becomes difficult to surpass \texttt{Dahoas/gptj-rm-static} in terms of performance on the test set.
-Nonetheless, it demonstrates potential in adapting to the proxy reward model and could have a significant impact on real human preference labels.
+Our model Alpaca-RRHF\textsubscript{DP} trained by \texttt{Dahoas/gptj-rm-static} can achieve $61.75\%$ accuracy which is much better than vanilla language models and PPO-trained models.
+As our model learns from the \textit{proxy} reward model rather than the training dataset of the reward dataset, it becomes difficult to surpass \texttt{Dahoas/gptj-rm-static} in terms of performance on the test set.
+Nonetheless, it demonstrates potential in adapting to the \textit{proxy} reward model and could have a significant impact on real human preference labels.

 \paragraph{Loss Curve} We show our loss and metric curves in Figure~\ref{fig:plot}.
 This is the setting of using Alpaca as the initial model $\rho$ and the sample policy is DP.
 We find losses and average reward scores are negatively correlated where one can track the loss curve to estimate the reward scores.
-We find the losses are converged at the third epoch (i.e. 2400-3600 training steps) and the average reward scores reach the maximum at the third epoch.
+We find the losses converge at the third epoch (i.e. 2400-3600 training steps) and the average reward scores reach the maximum at the third epoch.
+Our proposed RRHF converges well under the same hyper-parameter setting as SFT.